ithinkandicode/door-kickers-action-squad-mods/MODS/_LEVELS/Level Pack/Resources/readme-steam.txt

 [list]
-[*] Start the game once, enter the Workshop menu, then close the game (this makes sure mods are in the right place) [*] Make a symlink as [b]described below[/b] (this lets the mod add downloaded workshop levels to the main game) [*] Start the game
-[*] Enable this mod from the Workshop menu (you don't need to enable the levels) [*] Restart the game after enabling it
+[*] Start the game once, enter the Workshop menu, then close the game (this makes sure mods are in the right place) [*] Make a symlink as [b]described below[/b] (this lets the mod add downloaded workshop levels to the main game) [*] Start the game [b]through Steam[b] (ie. not with a pinned taskbar shortcut) [*] Enable this mod from the Workshop menu (you don't need to enable the levels) [*] Restart the game after enabling it
 [*] Go to the level select
 [*] Check the last few episodes.
-There should be 2 new ones [list][*] Check all the levels.
+There should be 2 new ones [/list]

+Check all the levels.
 If any are missing, you need to subscribe to them.
 If every level is missing even thugh you've subscribed to them, the symlink wasn't made properly.

-[*] Note: The new episods have some level spaces, shown with yellow police tape.
+Note: The new episods have some level spaces, shown with yellow police tape.
 This is normal.
 Red Storm has 7 levels, so there should be 5 spaces.
-Siege has 8 levels, so 4 spaces.[/list]
+Siege has 8 levels, so 4 spaces.
-[/list]

 [h2]Making a symlink[/h2]